By neildaemond, an 'any-stack' hacking grasshopper.

 MeGa LoLz: Paying HoMaGe to 90’s ComPuTinG AnD WeB PaGeS ViA tilde.club

-ssh’ing into my new account on tilde.club, I was re-introduced to their favorite command line irc client, WeeChat.
+ssh’ing into my new account on tilde.club, I was re-introduced to their favourite command line irc client, WeeChat.
 I’m quite excited about tilde.club( mine is tilde.club/~neildaemond ;) ) as it provides the perfect remote server for irc chat if I run it in a screen/tmux/etc. At my local hackerspace, dimsumlabs, we’re trying to encourage irc usage.
 In Particular, our #dimsumlabs channel on Freenode.

 First, make it more like Vim